unparalleled-js/docs-1/workbot-for-teams/passing-parameters.md

 ![Command name in button](/assets/images/workbot-for-teams/button-command.png) *A button can be configured to invoke a Workbot command of another recipe*

-Parameters in the **Additional parameters** field of Recipe A are passed to the parameters defined in Recipe B, invoked by the command within the **Submit button command** field.
-If there more parameters passed in Recipe A than defined in Recipe B, those extra parameters are not captured by Recipe B; they are lost.
-Conversely, if there are less parameters passed in Recipe A than defined in Recipe B, Workbot autofills the parameters that passed successfully and launches a [task module](#task-modules) to prompt the user to fill in the missing parameters.
+Parameters in the **Additional parameters** field of Recipe 1 are passed to the parameters defined in Recipe 2, invoked by the command within the **Submit button command** field.

+If there more parameters passed in Recipe 1 than defined in Recipe 2, those extra parameters are not captured by Recipe 2; they are lost.

+Conversely, if there are less parameters passed in Recipe 1 than defined in Recipe 2, Workbot autofills the parameters that passed successfully and launches a [task module](#task-modules) to prompt the user to fill in the missing parameters.

 ## Task Modules
 Task modules are dialog boxes that appear when Workbot needs more parameter values from the user.